MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## One-time data ingestion

-One-time ingestion is helpful in various scenarios, such as the transfer of historical data, filling in missing data, and for the initial stages of prototyping and data analysis.
+One-time ingestion is helpful for the transfer of historical data, filling in missing data, and the initial stages of prototyping and data analysis.
 This approach facilitates fast data integration without the need for a continuous pipeline commitment.

 There are multiple ways to perform one-time data ingestion.
 Use the following decision tree to determine the most suitable option for your use case:

 :::image type="complex" source="media/ingest-data-overview/one-time-ingestion.png" lightbox="media/ingest-data-overview/one-time-ingestion.png" alt-text="Flow chart for one-time ingestion decision making.":::
    "Diagram that acts as a decision tree for one-time ingestion.
 If you're ingesting historical data, you should follow the guidance in the Ingest historical data document.
-If you're not ingesting historical data, and the data is in a supported data format, we recommend using the Get Data experience to get data from a local file, get data from Amazon S3, or get data from Azure Storage.
-If the data is in an unsupported format, or if you don't want to use the Get Data experience, you can integrate with Azure Data Factory, which supports around 90 data formats, or write your own custom code using the Kusto client libraries.
+If you're not ingesting historical data, and the data is in a supported data format, we recommend using the Get data experience.
+If the data is in an unsupported format, or if you don't want to use the Get data experience, you can integrate with Azure Data Factory or write your own custom code using the Kusto client libraries.
 Articles with guidance on each of these options are linked to directly following this flow chart."
 :::image-end:::

-For help answering the decision tree questions, see the relevant documentation:
+For help with answering the decision tree questions, see the relevant documentation:

 :::image type="icon" source="media/ingest-data-overview/callout-A.png" alt-text="Screenshot of decision tree callout A."::: See the [data formats supported by Azure Data Explorer for ingestion](ingestion-supported-formats.md).